 Project deliverables: Specific items to be created, produced, or delivered

-Project constraints: Detailed time, cost, and other factors that affect scope
+Scope-related constraints: Time, cost, and other factors that affect scope, as known

-Project assumptions: Detailed list of what is assumed to be true but may not be true as it relates to scope
+Project assumptions: List of what is assumed to be true but may not be true as it relates to scope

 Write It Down and Share It with Your Team

 Your project scope statement should be in writing to promote a common understanding and prevent any miscommunication.
-Because this document supports the work to properly plan a project and demonstrate success when the project is completed, it’s an essential tool that you should be using for each and every project you lead.
+Because this document supports the work to properly plan a project and demonstrate success when the project is completed, it’s an essential tool that you should be using for every project you lead.